ubeet/APLabs/README.md

 # APLabs
-The program is launched from the Program.cs file
+To run the application, run the Program.cs file